Stew Leonard Jr.: Personal life

+Leonard married Kim Kral in 1983.
+They met while attending college together at UCLA.
+Together, they had five children: four daughters and one son.
+In 1989, their son, Stew "Stewie" Leonard III, drowned at 21 months old.

 Philanthropy

-Leonard and his wife, Kim, founded the Stew Leonard III Children's Charities, which offers swimming lessons to thousands of underprivileged youths each year.
+Leonard and his wife, Kim, founded the Stew Leonard III Children's Charities, which offer swimming lessons to thousands of underprivileged youths each year.
 They have also released a series of children's books about water safety that feature the character, Stewie the Duck.
 In 2012, they released an app version of the children's book with Stewie the Duck at the forefront.
 A program featuring the character has been used by firefighters in Rialto, California and employees at a children's hospital in Phoenix, Arizona to teach children about water safety.